kauri-io/Content/Getting Started/solidity-for-developers.md

 ## Functions and variables

-Similar to Java function methods, Solidity function modifiers change the way that code interacts with them, and how the compiler deals with them.
+Like Java function methods, Solidity function modifiers change the way that code interacts with them, and how the compiler deals with them.

 ### Visibility